skylee03/clojask-website/content/md/posts/API.md

 **Return**

-A Clojask.JoinedDataFrame
+A `Clojask.JoinedDataFrame`

-- Unlike Clojask.DataFrame, it only supports three operations:
+Unlike `Clojask.DataFrame`, it only supports three operations:
   - `print-df`
   - `get-col-names`
   - `compute`
-- This means you cannot further apply complicated operations to a joined dataframe.
+This means you cannot further apply complicated operations to a joined dataframe.
 An alternative is to first compute the result, then read it in as a new dataframe.
 ---

 #### rolling-join-forward/rolling-join-backward